elimisteve/cryptag-scope/README.md

     $ ./cpass-sandstorm init <YOUR_SANDSTORM_API_KEY_GOES_HERE>

+## Key Transfer

+Now that the apps are installed, the last thing you need to do is transfer the encryption key your data will be stored with from your phone to your desktop.

+On your Linux desktop, plug in your Ubuntu Phone via USB and shell into your Ubuntu Phone with

+    $ adb shell

+Now *from this Ubuntu Phone shell* (denoted with `$$`), type

+    $$ cat /opt/click.ubuntu.com/cryptag-scope.elimisteve/current/backends/webserver-scope.json

+You should see your key; it will look something like this:

+    ..."Key":[123,56,78,...]...

+Copy that key, beginning with '[' and ending with ']', into your clipboard.

+Now open your desktop config file with

+    $ nano ~/.cryptag/backends/sandstorm-webserver.json

+Delete the key your desktop generated, paste in the key from your phone that should be in your clipboard, and save this file.

+## Back to cpass-sandstorm

-You can now create notes and passwords, including associated tags!
+From your desktop you can now create notes and passwords, including associated tags!
 The syntax is:

     $ ./cpass-sandstorm create <note_or_password> mytag1 mytag2 mytag3 ...